Goa to host 37th National Games in October 2023: IOA | Sports-Games

 Goa will host the 37th edition of the National Games in October next year, the Indian Olympic Association confirmed on Saturday.

-The Goa state government has conveyed to the IOA its in-principal approval to host the next edition of the National Games.
+The Goa state government has conveyed to the IOA its in-principle approval to host the next edition of the National Games.

 In a letter to Ajit Roy, Secretary, Sports and Youth Affairs, Goa, IOA Secretary General Rajeev Mehta wrote: ''IOA is pleased to note the whole-hearted support of the Government of Goa to host the 37th National Games in Goa in 2023, hence conveying IOA's approval to orgainse the 37th National Games in Goa.